1Hive/markee/README.md

-# Markee - Decentralized Fundraising Platform
+# Markee - Web3 Fundraising App

-A web3 platform that allows users to create embeddable fundraising messages that can be edited by anyone willing to pay an increasing price.
+A platform that allows users to create embeddable messages on their website that anyone can pay to edit.

 ## 🚀 Features